Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/widget-layout.md

 - `author`
     - The author's name

+Your widget must be installed in any of the following Install Locations for this file to be read.

 ### Install Locations

 Widgets can be installed in one central place on the user's filesystem: `/var/mobile/Library/Widgets`.